cdrectenwald/DataSciencePost/README.md

 _You are scrolling through the airbnb site looking at different sites without having selected a date.
 Is there information that you use from this front page that may indicate that it is more likely that the host has listed the site as available for the dates you have in mind?_

-To walk-thru the full project, check out the [notebook](https://github.com/rebeccaebarnes/DSND-Project-4/blob/master/seattle_airbnb_exploration.ipynb).
+To walk-thru the full project, check out the notebook in this repository.

-To read the blog post associated with the article, you can go [here](https://medium.com/@rebeccaebarnes/this-will-make-you-think-like-a-supercomputer-39898ab9eaf8).
+To read the blog post associated with the article, you can go [here](https://medium.com/@cdrectenwald/leveraging-machine-learning-to-unleash-airbnb-insights-17414558fad9?sk=4d8e906ed527d72b406bf32fe11bf874).

 ## Files
 ### Data